-- □ Unemployment trends are showing a slow steady improvement.
-It is anticipated that the unemployment rate will take several years to recover due to permanent loss of certain industry jobs, re-entry/retraining of the current workforce, and new workforce entry. - □ Water and sewer rates were increased for the 2015 budget year.
-The water and sewer revenue requirements were increased 2.9% and 3.5%, respectively.
-This revenue increase is based on financial information formulated annually from the County's cost of service model. - □ With the decreasing trend in the Solid Waste stream, Washington County has entered into a public/private partnership that will promote the use and development of domestic energy.
+- □ Washington County's unemployment rate for June 2015 was 6.1% compared to 6.7% in June of 2014.
+Unemployment trends are showing a slow steady improvement.
+It is anticipated that the unemployment rate will take several years to recover due to permanent loss of certain industry jobs, re-entry/retraining of the current workforce, and new workforce entry. - □ Water and sewer rates were increased for the 2016 budget year.
+The water and sewer revenue requirements were increased 3.0% and 3.5%, respectively.
+This revenue increase is based on financial information formulated annually from the County's cost of service model. - With the decreasing trend in the Solid Waste stream, Washington County has entered into a public/private partnership that will promote the use and development of domestic energy.
 Phase I will include a refuse-derived facility while Phase II is to generate low-cost clean-burning diesel, gasoline, jet fuel, home heating fuel and nitrogen fertilizers.
 This innovative approach to municipal solid waste will allow Washington County to be ahead of the curve to comply with upcoming federal and state regulations and serve as an international benchmark in environmentally responsible waste management.